Cacti/documentation/Data-Debug.md

 correction.

-**Note** Devices that are down for long periods of time will report as having errors since there RRDfiles will not be updated as expected for a properly monitored Device.
+**Note** Devices that are down for long periods of time will report as having errors since the RRDfiles associated with them will not be updated as expected for with an available Device.

 --- <copy>Copyright (c) 2004-2022 The Cacti Group</copy>